General plan requirements (other than leases of premises)

 - show the date of preparation

-- be signed by each person who has signed the dealing to which it is annexed
+- be signed by each person who has signed the dealing or caveat to which it is annexed

 - express all lengths in metres and not any other unit of measurement (whether or not related to the metre).
 A symbol or abbreviation to represent the metre must not be used

 - express all areas in no other unit of measurement other than: